Where Do Lawyers Work?

 Public Interest Lawyers

 Legal-aid groups, which tend to be private, nonprofit agencies, offer legal services to disadvantaged people.
-Lawyers found here aim to help poor people and other minorities with limited access to legal services.
+Lawyers and law firms found here aim to help poor people and other minorities with limited access to legal services.

-The cases public interest lawyers (PBLs) focus on include:
+The civil and criminal cases that public interest lawyers (PBLs) focus on include: